-She gives three students, Albert, Bernard and Cheryl each a piece of paper with one letter from one of the words.
+She picks one of the words, and gives the three letters of that word to three students, Albert, Bernard and Cheryl.
 Then she asks, "Albert, do you know the word?"
-Albert immediately replies yes.
+Albert replies yes.
 She asks, "Bernard, do you know the word?"
-He thinks for a moment and replies yes.
+He considers Albert's answer and then replies yes.
 Then she asks Cheryl the same question.
 She thinks and then replies yes.
 What is the word?
 Explain Cheryl's reasoning

-Problem 3 : Tarski and First-Order Logic
+Problem 3: Tarski and First-Order Logic